tsantos84/serializer/README.md

 * Ability to deserialize objects
 * Support for `XML` and `CSV` encoders (output)
-* Support for ready configuration from annotations
+* Support for read configuration from annotations
 * Documentation
 * Any idea?